stellar/stellar-demo-wallet/README.md

 ### Demo-ing Cross-Border Payments (SEP-31) on Testnet
 1. Follow the steps above in order to establish an amount of SRT to send.
 2. Select “SEP-31 Send” from the dropdown for your SRT asset and click "Start" in the modal.
-3. Enter the requested information (none of it has to be real, this is only to show the fields that the sending anchor requires).
+3. Enter the requested information in the pop-up - none of the info has to be real for this testanchor.stellar.org demo, this is only to show the fields required.
+When testing another anchor you may need to adhere to their validation requirements.
 4. If the payment has been successfully sent you'll see "SEP-31 send payment completed" in the logs.

 ## Getting Started Building A Wallet From This Demo